 The causes of unemployment are separated into two groups:

+- 1. NAIRU the MR equilibrium in the model

+- hard to change through monetary policy

+- Includes

-- 1. NAIRU the MR equilibrium in the model - hard to change through monetary policy Includes - frictional unemployment: workers in between jobs - structural: unemployable workers who would like to work - voluntary: "pretending" to look for work deviations from MR equilibrium
+- frictional unemployment: workers in between jobs

+- structural: unemployable workers who would like to work

+- voluntary: "pretending" to look for work

 2. Demand driven